AWS EMR

-- Amazon EMR is a web service that utilizes a hosted Hadoop framework running on the web-scale infrastructure of EC2 and S3
+- Amazon EMR – Elastic Map Reduce is a web service that utilizes a hosted Hadoop framework running on the web-scale infrastructure of EC2 and S3.

-- EMR enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data
+- enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.

-- lets the focus be on crunching or analyzing big data without having to worry about time-consuming set-up, management or tuning of Hadoop clusters or the compute capacity
+- helps focus on crunching, transforming, and analyzing data without having to worry about time-consuming set-up, the management, or tuning of Hadoop clusters, the compute capacity, or open-source applications.

-- can help perform data-intensive tasks for applications such as web indexing, data mining, log file analysis, machine learning, financial analysis, scientific simulation, and bioinformatics research etc
+- can help perform data-intensive tasks for applications such as web indexing, data mining, log file analysis, machine learning, financial analysis, scientific simulation, bioinformatics research, etc

-- EMR seamlessly supports On-Demand, Spot, and Reserved Instances
+- seamlessly supports On-Demand, Spot, and Reserved Instances.

-- EMR launches all nodes for a given cluster in the same EC2 Availability Zone, which improves performance as it provides higher data access rate
+- EMR launches all nodes for a given cluster in the same AZ, which improves performance as it provides a higher data access rate.

-- EMR charges on hourly increments i.e. once the cluster is running, charges apply entire hour
+- EMR charges on hourly increments i.e. once the cluster is running, charges apply the entire hour.

 - EMR integrates with CloudTrail to record AWS API calls